Prominent internet providers appear to be down across east central Scotland

 Updated

-There are reports that both Sky internet and Now TV internet are down across the east of the country.
+There are reports that Sky internet, Now TV and BT internet are down across the east of the country.

-Downdetector is showing large scale reports that both providers are currently out.
+Downdetector is showing large scale reports that all providers are currently out.

-Website Fing suggests that the outages are focused around Edinburgh, Falkirk, Dunfermline, Armadale and Kircaldy.
+Website Fing suggests that the outages are focused around Edinburgh, Falkirk, Dunfermline, Armadale and Kirkcaldy.

 There are more moderate outages in Aberdeen, Stonehaven and Glasgow, though not as widespread.